FrankieBoye/TennisScore/README.md

 ![image](https://user-images.githubusercontent.com/44870179/80923367-2f2a0c00-8d7b-11ea-91dd-83435407a6fd.png)

 Open the tennis.html file and then add scores to the required player by pressing the player buttons.
 The screenshot above shows player 1 winning the first 2 points.
+The player 1 and player 2 score buttons will automatically be greyed out when a player has won the game.

 |      TECH STACK                                      |